orizens/orizens.com/src/pages/blog/2016-09-26-angular-2-from-services-to-reactive-effects-with-ngrxeffects.md

 }
 ```

-The &#8220;updateData" method, saves a playlists response in store.
+The "updateData" method, saves a playlists response in store.
 This is the json response from the getPlaylist request:

 ```typescript
 {